The Animal Ethics Committee must approve all animal and tissue use before work commences

 Housing and holding animals

-You must consult the Manager of Griffith Bioscience Service Centre if animals are to be housed on campus.
+You must consult the Manager of Griffith Biosciences Resources Facility prior to submitting your application if animals are to be housed on campus.
 All facilities to be used for housing animals must receive AEC approval.
-If your proposed research will include the holding of animals for any length of time, it’s mandatory to submit an animal monitoring sheet with your animal ethics application.
-Appendices 4,5 and 6 of the Department of Primary Industries, Codes of Practice for the Housing and Care of Laboratory Mice, Rats, Guinea Pigs and Rabbits provide good examples, however these must be adapted to the specifics of individual projects.
+If your proposed research will include the holding of animals for any length of time, it’s mandatory to monitor your animals, and to document the monitoring.
+These documents can be requested by the AEC.
+Please submit an animal monitoring and clinical welfare scoresheet with your animal ethics application.
+This animal monitoring and clinical welfare scoresheet templates document provides several examples which can be used, but should be adapted to the specific animal model and clinical setting of individual projects. .

 Off-campus (field) animal use